redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-3/README.md

 # Admin Training VM Setup - Stage 3

 Here are steps to configure and generate:
-- Stage 3 VM snapshot, image, and template
+- Stage 3 VM (snapshot, image, template)
 - VNC Docker image.

 You can: